Codeboy20/Vyay-Mitra---Expense-Tracker/README.md

 ### Description  ##
 <p>
-  Spendee is a simple expense tracker app which supports speech recognition for quick input.
-You can enter your incomes/expenses with your voice.i.e no need to type.It will help you to note,delete and categorize your incomes/expenses for easy budget management.
+  Vyay Mitra is a simple expense tracker app which supports Tracking of your day to day Expenses.
+You can enter your incomes/expenses.It will help you to note,delete and categorize your incomes/expenses for easy budget management.
+It also has analyze charts for both income and expenses.
 </p>

 ---